PlaidWeb/publ-site/content/manual/deploying/hosting-providers.md

 Cloud app hosting means you provide an image for an application which gets run only when it's actively being used.

-The advantages to this is that there's a lot less administrative overhead on your end, and it's usually easier to deploy your site and also handle scaling and so on.
+The advantages are that there's a lot less administrative overhead on your end, and it's usually easier to deploy your site and also handle scaling and so on.

-The disadvantages are numerous, however; usually there's a much lower limit on how much content you can host, deployments can be significantly slower, and when the site "sleeps" it can take quite some time for it to "wake up."
+The disadvantages are numerous, however; usually there's a much lower limit on how much content you can host within the container (and Publ is not designed to use content kept in an external object store), deployments can be significantly slower, and when the site "sleeps" it can take quite some time for it to serve the first page while it wakes up.
 Also, storage, CPU, and bandwidth tend to be much more expensive than dedicated hosting.

 Some known providers: